 Control your weight

 Weight gain increases the risk of gastric acid reflux.
 To become obese, we consume more food and the stomach distends frequently which damages the LES, leading to reflux.
 To make things worse, obese people carry excess weight in their abdominal wall, which increases pressure on the abdomen.
 Adjusting the dietary intake with the objective of reducing weight will most likely reduce your heartburn.
-If you think your weight is a potential cause of your symptom, we recommend that you read our article; How excess weight is destroying your lower esophageal sphincter.
-Our GERD-friendly weight loss solution, Scale Down for Relief, may be something you should consider.
+If you think your weight is a potential cause of your symptom, we recommend that you consider our GERD-friendly weight loss solution, Scale Down for Relief.

 If you smoke – stop immediately